atmark-techno/armadillo-x2-rtos-demo/README.md

    * data segments are defined in 0x20000000 (`m_data` in TCM, 128KB) and 0x80000000 (`m_data2` in DDR, 16MB).
 Heap and main stack are in the TCM segment.
    * These addresses are mapped from physical regions in `board.c`.
  - FreeRTOS code itself is in `mcuxsdk/rtos/freertos/freertos-kernel`.
- - CPU specific files are in `mcuxsdk/core/devices/MIMX8ML8`, the exact package model used is MIMX8ML8DVNLZ.
+ - CPU specific files are in `mcuxsdk/core/devices/MIMX8ML8`, the exact package model used is `MIMX8ML8DVNLZ`.
  - Drivers from NXP are in `mcuxsdk/core/drivers` and `mcuxsdk/middleware/multicore`.
  - If you did a full clone of the sdk, examples in `mcuxsdk/examples/evkmimx8mp` are mostly compatible.

+Applications other than FreeRTOS can be used on the Cortex M7, but if communication with linux is desirable we recommend rpmsg for transmission.
+The code at https://github.com/OpenAMP/open-amp can be used as a base for bare metal applications.

 ### Linux module description